-The New Manager Assimilation process facilitates the rapid development of a working relationship between an executive and his/her direct reports.
+The New Leader Assimilation process facilitates the rapid development of a working relationship between an executive and his/her direct reports.
 A relationship which can take up to 9 months to develop normally, can be achieved in about 9 hours.
 The effectiveness of this relationship will be based on the degree of shared understanding between the manager and the group, developed through solid communication.

 This process is aimed at promoting immediate, open communication which is relevant to the manager/employee relationship, speeding up the ‘getting to know you’ process for both sides.
-New Manager Assimilation reduces the fears and anxieties produced by a new relationship and accelerates the development of mutual trust.
+New Leader Assimilation reduces the fears and anxieties produced by a new relationship and accelerates the development of mutual trust.

-The New Manager Assimilation Program is a customized one-day program designed to provide a forum for a new manager and his/her team to develop an early understanding of their respective operating styles, communication patterns and business priorities so that they can quickly work together to effectively address critical business needs and issues.
+The New Leader Assimilation Program is a customized one-day program designed to provide a forum for a new manager and his/her team to develop an early understanding of their respective operating styles, communication patterns and business priorities so that they can quickly work together to effectively address critical business needs and issues.

 The program can be used with equal effectiveness with internal managers taking over a new team or assignment, or with managers coming in from the outside.
 With external hires at a management level, the program should be one part of a larger, New Manager Assimilation process.